This lesson presents some exciting new things, and also start to leverage what we already know to build our first small useful programs.

 8 which appears inside square brackets sets the size.

 In Java, we cannot change the size of an array after it has been created.
-Later in the semester we’ll look at other sequential data structures that are more flexible.
+Later in the course we’ll look at other sequential data structures that are more flexible.
 But, they are also built on top of arrays, so you’ll be able to understand exactly how they work.

 We’re also going to see something a bit strange if we try and print values: